Việt Nam Quang Phục Hội: Military

 Plans were made for the creation of a Restoration Army (Quang Phục Quân) to be led by students who had been trained in China.
-Châu, along with Hoàng Trọng Màu created a training manual on military strategy that included information on ideology, disciplinary procedure, ranks and pay rates.
+Phan, along with Hoàng Trọng Mậu created a training manual on military strategy that included information on ideology, disciplinary procedure, ranks and pay rates.
 However, these plans were never put in place as the army never materialised.

 Chinese support

-In April, Châu traveled to Nanking and sought an audience with Chinese President Sun Yat-sen asking for help from his ideological counterpart.
-However, Sun was busy with his newly formed republic and could only meet Châu for a few minutes before delegating the matter to associate Huang Hsing.
-Huang was happy to support Châu on principle, but let him know that the new Chinese government was in no position to give substantial help.
-Huang recommended that Châu send Vietnamese students to study in China for a decade or so to build up his movement, but Châu had experienced the same thing in Japan before and was dispirited by the prospect.
+In April, Phan traveled to Nanking and sought an audience with then temporary Chinese President Sun Yat-sen asking for help from his ideological counterpart.
+However, Sun was busy with his newly formed republic and could only meet Phan for a few minutes before delegating the matter to associate Huang Hsing.
+Huang was happy to support Phan on principle, but let him know that the new Chinese government was in no position to give substantial help.
+Huang recommended that Phan send Vietnamese students to study in China for a decade or so to build up his movement, but Phan had experienced the same thing in Japan before and was dispirited by the prospect.
 However, he accepted the education scheme and began to arrange for students to come to study at Chinese military academies.

-They also formed an organisation, Chan Hoa Hung A Hoi (Invigorate China, Revive Asia Society), a friendship society designed to garner support for the Quang Phục Hội.
-Châu rented a large headquarters in Canton and went about promoting the organisation and predicting that the revolutionaries would soon experience success in Vietnam.
+They also formed an organisation, Chấn Hoa Hưng Á Hội (Invigorate China, Revive Asia Society), a friendship society designed to garner support for the Quang Phục Hội.
+Phan rented a large headquarters in Canton and went about promoting the organisation and predicting that the revolutionaries would soon experience success in Vietnam.
 He wrote and distributed a proclamation, depicting China as the model for all of Asia and hailing a new strategy to expel European authorities from various countries, starting with Vietnam, then Burma and India, which were under British rule.

 During the first month, around two hundred Chinese joined the organisation, which raised substantial money from bond sales.
 Quang Phục Hội changed some of its leadership positions to allow Chinese to take part.
 The provincial Chinese governor of the area was a sympathiser and allowed it to happen.